 Would you believe I’m already trying to plot my way back to the UK?
 Any excuse to get me over there, I’ll jump on it.
-My husband wants to go to Spain, I do too obviously, but I want to pop over in the UK on the way back if that happens.
+Ryan wants to go to Spain, I do too obviously, but I want to pop over in the UK on the way back if that happens.
 I absolutely love the UK.

 So here’s part two of my Edinburgh guide, again inspired by friend David who will be speaking at UX Scotland in June.
 These are my 7 places to visit in Edinburgh if you’re visiting for the first time.

 This one should go without saying, why would you miss out on such a beautiful area full of history?
 The mile is the main road through Old Town Edinburgh, full of shops, tourist attractions, pubs, and restaurants, the area is bustling.
 It’s fun to wander down the mile, in and out of the shops as well as all the different closes, which are picturesque alleyways.

 There is so much to see around the area, and no matter where you stay in Edinburgh you’re bound to cross the Royal Mile at some point.
 Take some time to just explore.